MrNerus/singleFile_python/Readme.md

 - Some elements of output in terminal should be colorful.
 - There should be heavy implementation of fail-safe practice, like error handeling.
 - <code> Ctrl + C </code> should never crash the program.
 Termination must be done safely.
-- One program should be done and dusted in one file only
+- One program should be done and dusted in one file only.
+One program can have multiple assets as a file, but only one executable.
+This is to ensure program itself is simple.
+Just over complicated.

 <a name="List"></a>
 # List of Programs